bertjebertjek/ICAR_Bias_Correction/README.md

 ### Post processing
-If there are still variables in the output we don;t need, use `remove_vars_and_float.py` to remove them and make all other variables float32 iso float64.
+- If there are still variables in the output we don;t need, use `remove_vars_and_float.py` to remove them and make all other variables float32 iso float64.
 If the preprocessing was done with the procedures in dir `../CMIP_ICAR_postprocess` this should not be necessary.

+- the Bias correction produces subfolders 3hr_pcp (daily_pcp) and 3hr (daily).
+The *_pcp folders only have the precipitation corrected, and serve as input for the temperature bias correction.
+These should be deleted after checking that all bias correction has terminated succesfully, to avoid confusion and save space.